bxdoan/bxdoan/README.md

 <div align="center">

-> Success usually comes to those who are too busy to be looking for it.
+> I attribute my success to this: I never gave or took any excuse.

-> — Henry David Thoreau —
+> — Florence Nightingale —

 </div>